 The Board of Custodians shall consist of eight members.
 The Grand Master and the Grand Lecturer shall be members of the board.
 The six other member shall be brethren learned in the ritualistic work, the law, and the customs of Masonry, at least four of whom shall be Certified Lecturers.
 At each annual communication of the Grand Lodge the Grand Master shall appoint two qualified brethren, each to serve for three years.
 [27-1.1.B; 27-6].

-In January of each year the Board of Custodians shall elect its chairman from its members and a secretary who need not be from its membership but who shall be a member of a subordinate lodge obedient to the Grand Lodge; and if the secretary is not a member of the board, he shall not have a vote.
+At its first meeting following the installation of the Grand Master, the Board of Custodians shall elect its chairman from its members and a secretary who need not be from its membership but who shall be a member of a subordinate lodge obedient to the Grand Lodge; and if the secretary is not a member of the board, he shall not have a vote.
 [27-6;27-7.7; 27-7.8].
-(This regulation amended, effective
+(This regulation amended, effective September 22, 2017)

 A quorum of the Board of Custodians shall consist of five members.
 Business shall be transacted only by a majority of its members present at a proper meeting and not by correspondence.
 The proper expenses of the board shall be paid by the Grand Lodge, but the members shall not be compensated for their services.
 [27-7; 27-7.7].

 The Board of Custodians shall meet as often as necessary upon call of the Grand Master or the chairman.

 In the event of a vacancy on the Board of Custodians by death or for any other cause, the Grand Master shall fill the vacancy by appointment for the unexpired term.

 The duties, powers, and authority of the Board of Custodians shall be as follows:

 1. To nominate the Grand Lecturer.
 [17-5.2].